Business Aviation Safety Guidance for Flight Crews

 This brief guide aims to draw the attention of flight crews to the safety issues identified and to direct them to sources of detailed and up-to-date best practice information.
 It is very important that a "safety culture" exists in each organisation, of whatever size, involved in Business Aviation.
 This information will inform that culture.

 Business Jets are involved in a disproportionately high number of all level busts.
-NATS have set up a website to deal with this subject and it is recommended reading for all flight crews.
+There is a CAA Leaflet to deal with this subject and it is recommended reading for all flight crews.

 The number of reported runway incursions has increased recently.
 While this is not attributed to Business Aviation any more than any other sector, the potentially disastrous consequences of an incursion make this a continuing safety concern.